 St. Vincent de Paul Society (SVP)

-We meet every Thursday at 7pm in the Rectory.
+We meet every other Thursday at 7pm in the Rectory.
 We discuss and then help those in need both in the parish and from our Primary School.
 The SVP also visit the housebound, the residential and nursing homes within the parish boundaries.

 Please come and join us!

 In 22nd August 1997, His Holiness the Pope beatified Blessed Frederick Ozanam, the founder of the St Vincent de Paul Society,known to many as SVP.
 Frederick Ozanam was a student at the Sorbonne university at a time when there was acute poverty in 19th Century Paris.
 There was much hostility towards the Church.
 People felt that the Church talked about the problem but did very little by way of action.
 Critics accused Catholics of failing to demonstrate their faith by any kind of practical help for the poor.

 The answer from 20 year old Frederick Ozanam and six of his fellow students was to form the SVP.
 They had their first meeting in 1833, adopted St Vincent de Paul as their patron and commenced visiting the poor of Paris in their homes to try to alleviate their suffering.
 Such was the need that within a year, the Society had grown from the original seven to over 100 members and quickly spread beyond Paris into the Provinces and then throughout Europe, reaching England in 1844.
 Frederick Ozanam himself visited the poor in London and was a persistent advocate of social reform He gave active and spiritual leadership to the SVP right up to his early death at the age of 40.
 His legacy was the continued growth of the SVP throughout the world and he was held up as an example of Christian action to help the poor and deprived.

 St George’s Church was established in 1850 the School and the SVP in 1852 the majority of its first parishioners were the poverty